prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ##### Metadata

-Prebid has historically struggled with sharing granular bid response data with publishers, analytics, and reporting systems.
-To address this, we've introduced a standard object model.
+Prebid has introduced a standard object model for sharing granular bid response data with publishers, analytics, and reporting systems.
 We encourage adapters to provide as much information as possible in the bid response.

 {: .alert.alert-danger :}
 Bid metadata will be *required* in Prebid.js 5.X+ release, specifically for bid.ADomain and MediaType.
 We recommend making sure your adapter sets these values or Prebid.js may throw out the bid.